 On January 28th, Challenger addressed that question to our whole species.
 We all felt the same throb of pain when we learned how, in one orange moment, seven of our noble fellows were blown to mist at the edge of the heavens they were launched to explore.

-Most of us made it our business that day to visit the TV, to watch the Challenger bloom into fire, and to share the same helpless feeling as we saw the smoking fragments of countless dreams rained down in white tendrils, like the devil's own confetti, to the ancestral sea below.
-The final image Ñ a monstrous white Y in the sky Ñ is permanently embossed in the memories of all who witnessed the event.
+Most of us made it our business that day to visit the TV, to watch the Challenger bloom into fire, and to share the same helpless feeling as we saw the smoking fragments of countless dreams rain down in white tendrils, like the devil's own confetti, to the ancestral sea below.
+The final imagea monstrous white Y in the skyis permanently embossed in the memories of all who witnessed the event.

 Would that it were so.

-And we're talking about the kind of risks that were built into the shuttle from its start.
+We're talking about the kind of risks that were built into the Shuttle from its start.

-A new program, for example, would probably take better account of the Porot Law of Unavoidable Accidents.
-A corrolary of Murphy's Law "Anything that can go wrong, will go wrong" Ñ the Porot Law is modestly named after himself by Charles Porot, Professor of Sociology and Organizational Analysis at Yale University.
-According to Porot, the shuttle program has succeeded mostly in spite of itself.
-Its whole design is so detailed, so complex, so riddled with interdependent opportunities for failure, that we're lucky one of the things didn't blow up sooner, or worse, suffer a more agonizing death in space.
+A new program, for example, would probably take better account of the Perrow Law of Unavoidable Accidents.
+A corrolary of Murphy's Law—"Anything that can go wrong, will go wrong"—the Perrow Law is modestly named after himself by Charles Perrow, Professor of Sociology and Organizational Analysis at Yale University.
+According to Perrot, the Shuttle program has succeeded mostly in spite of itself.
+Its whole design is so detailed, so complex, so riddled with interdependent opportunities for failure, that we're lucky one of the things didn't blow up sooner.
+Or worse, suffer a more agonizing death in space.

 He continues, "The chances for an accident will be only marginally reduced if we find the cause of this, and harden something or increase the welds, and eliminate this one thing as a source of an accident.
 But right next to it will be a dozen other unique sources of accidents that we haven't touched.
 But by touching the components next to it, we may increase the possibility of other accidents."

-Tom Wolfe, who wrote The Right Stuff, and invented the term, suggests that NASA may have snowed itself into believing that space travel is past the pioneering stage, and that, as a concept, the shuttle's "coach & freight service É a people's zero-G express" was premature.
-Of the martyred teacher, Christa McAuliffe, he says "Her flight was to be the crossover, at last, from a quarter of a century in which space had been a frontier open only to pioneers who lived and were willing to die by the code of 'the right stuff' Ñ the Alan Shepards, John Glenns and Neil Armstrongs Ñ to an era when space would belong to the entire citizenry, to Everyman.
+Tom Wolfe, who wrote The Right Stuff, and coined the phrase, suggests that NASA may have snowed itself into believing that space travel is past the pioneering stage, and that, as a concept, the Shuttle's "coach & freight service—a people's zero-G express" was premature.
+Of the martyred teacher, Christa McAuliffe, he says, "Her flight was to be the crossover, at last, from a quarter of a century in which space had been a frontier open only to pioneers who lived and were willing to die by the code of 'the right stuff'—the Alan Shepards, John Glenns and Neil Armstrongs—to an era when space would belong to the entire citizenry, to Everyman.
 The last role in the world NASA had in mind for Crista McAuliffe and the rest of the Challenger crew was that of pioneer or hero."